Open Archives Night: Shore Thing!

 At Wednesday night’s event, subtitled “30 Miles of Fairhaven Coastline in 30 Objects,” patrons had the opportunity to view a variety of materials from across our collections, including a 19th century whaling log, a scrapbook owned by Mark Twain, and old photographs of Fort Phoenix.

 The evening was organized by Special Collections Assistant Bob Demanche, whose knowledge of our town’s history is a great asset to our library and our community.
 For Bob, it was important to have items on view that would represent the entirety of the town’s coastline, from North Fairhaven to West Island.
-He didn’t want to just focus on Oxford, the area of town that tends to get the most attention at events like these.
+He didn’t want to just focus on the areas of town that tend to get the most attention at events like these.
 His efforts paid off, as patrons walked around the room and were excited to discover items related to where they grew up or now lived.

 We want to thank everyone who came out on a hot and humid evening to explore the history of Fairhaven’s coastline.
 We hope you will make it to a future Open Archives Night!
 If you have ideas about what our next topic should be, please reach out to us: vhurst@sailsinc.org 508-992-5342.